vatlab/sos/doc/sos_format_v1.md

 * The `depends` directive generates the following (temporary) variable:
   * **`step_dependents (TBD)`** (list of strings): dependent files

-* **action variables** will be evaluated, possibley repeated with the execution of action step.
+* **variables defined in step action** will be evaluated, possibley repeatedly with the execution of action step.

 ### Input files (`input` directive)